Message from the Principal

 Wikwemikong Junior School delivers the Ontario Curriculum through competent and caring Teachers.
-We offer a robust program that is both engaging and effective.
-Our programs run from September to June each year with breaks for holidays and professional development days.
-Just as we start strong in September, we also aim to finish strong in June with teaching and learning happening right until the final day of school.
-This page provides basic, general information about the way learning is facilitated and outcomes achieved at the Wikwemikong Junior School.
-Browse our programs listed to the left for more information.
+We offer a robust program that is both engaging and effective for all our students.
+Our programs run from August to June each year with breaks for holidays and professional development days.
+Just as we start strong in August, we also aim to finish strong in June with teaching and learning happening right until the final day of school.
+This page provides basic, general information about the ways of learning is facilitated and outcomes achieved at the Wikwemikong Junior School.
+Browse our programs listed on the left for more information.

 There is an abundance of information that points to the strong connection that exists between play and learning.
 Our children are naturally curious and they explore this curiosity through playing.
 When kids are playing, it’s the perfect time to learn.
 For example, they will chat with their friends, chat with the teacher, build something, draw a picture, role play at a play center, listen to an audio book or sit quietly and observe.
 All of these activities help children develop, learn and build skills they need in grade one like problem solving, sharing, communication and how to read and write.
 All of these skills form the foundation of a love of learning and is the philosophy of play-based learning.

 Classes are led by an Early Childhood Educator (ECE) and a Certified Teacher (OCT).
 Some of the old curriculum is incorporated in the learning areas and expectations along with a more informal set of teaching processes traditionally followed by ECE’s.
 There are six (6) learning areas in the Kindergarten Curriculum: